prg-grp/website/_members/salvaneschi.md

         9000 St. Gallen, Switzerland
 ---

-I’m a (tenured) Associate Professor at the University of St.Gallen from September 2020.
+I’m a Full Professor at the University of St.Gallen.
-Before, I have been an assistant professor at TU Darmstadt, where I led the Reactive Software Systems group.
+Until 2020, I was an assistant professor at TU Darmstadt, where I led the Reactive Software Systems group.

 ## Recent Committees (Selected)